Concrete Driveway Cost

 How Much To Concrete A Driveway?

 A concrete drive is a great place to park your car to get it off the street, but it is also a great way to transform your home.
-It improves the first impressions of your property and can even add value to the home.
+It improves the first impression of your property, and can even add value to the home.

 Private parking is especially beneficial if you live in a busy area and you are continually fighting with your neighbours for a parking spot by your home.

-However, driveways are not cheap.
-A concrete driveway is probably the most popular option of driveway in the UK today because they look fantastic and come in a number of styles.
+However, not all driveways are cheap.
+A concrete driveway is the most popular option of driveway in the UK today because they look smart, and come in a number of styles.

-They are also one of the cheapest options of driveway construction, which is beneficial for when you’re building a new drive.
+They are also one of the cheapest options for driveway construction, which is beneficial when you’re laying a new drive.

 Can I widen my concrete driveway without replacing or resurfacing the existing drive?